Kolman-Freecss/KF_EnvOrchestatorTool/README.md

     - `chmod 400 my-ssh-key.pem`
     - Remove permissions to other group users or another users because AWS won't let you connect to the EC2 instance if the permissions are too permissive.

+## Settings
+- Install SSH Server on local machine.
+    - If you have a Windows Server you can follow Microsoft official documentation to install OpenSSH Server.
+Or check https://github.com/PowerShell/Win32-OpenSSH/releases
+    - Also you could use WSL to install OpenSSH Server.
+      - ```bash
+        sudo apt-get install openssh-server
+        ```
+    - Configure permissions to the id_rsa file to not be too permissive.
+        - ```bash
+          chmod 600 /var/jenkins_home/.ssh/id_rsa
+          ```
+    - Create an authorized_keys file in the .ssh folder with the public key of the local machine.
+        - ```bash
+          cat /var/jenkins_home/.ssh/id_rsa.pub >> /var/jenkins_home/.ssh/authorized_keys
+          ```
+    - Create an sshd_config file in the .ssh folder with the following IMPORTANT configurations UNCCOMMENTED.:
+        - ```bash
+          Port 22
+          AuthorizedKeysFile /var/jenkins_home/.ssh/authorized_keys
+          PubkeyAuthentication yes
+          PasswordAuthentication no
+          ```

 ---